"The Holy and Inspired Scriptures are sufficient of themselves for the preaching of the Truth."

 Michael Kenneth Pagani, Acupuncture Physician

-Dn.
+Fr.
 Adam is the Assistant Dean of St. Athanasius Academy & College.
 He is also the full-time Content Creator for the Antiochian Dept. of Missions and Evangelism.
-In 2017, Dn.
+In 2017, Fr.
 Adam graduated from the Antiochian House of Studies with the St. Stephen's Certificate.
-In 2020, Dn.
+In 2020, Fr.
 Adam received his Masters of Theology in Pastoral Counseling.
-Dn.
-Adam has also been the host of several live shows and podcasts, the author of several books, the director of several documentaries, and the founding director of Camp St. Thekla.
-He currently resides just outside Houston, TX with his wife and children and is attached to St. Paul's Antiochian Orthodox Church in Katy, TX.
+He has also been the host of several live shows and podcasts, the author of several books, the director of several documentaries, and the founding director of Camp St. Thekla.
+Fr.
+Adam currently resides just outside Houston, TX with his wife and children and is attached to St. Paul's Antiochian Orthodox Church in Katy, TX.

 Dr. Suzie Schumaker, High School Vice Principal